oracle/node-oracledb/doc/api.md

 `deliveryMode`  | An integer containing the delivery mode the messages was enqueued with.
 `exceptionQueue`| A String containing the name of the exception queue defined when the message was enqueued.
 `expiration`    | The number of seconds until expiration defined when the message was enqueued.
-`msgId`         | A Buffer containing the unique identifier of the messsage.
+`msgId`         | A Buffer containing the unique identifier of the message.
 `numAttempts`   | An integer containing the number of attempts that were made to dequeue the message.
 `originalMsgId` | A Buffer containing the unique identifier of the message in the last queue that generated it.
 `payload`       | A Buffer or DbObject containing the payload of the message, depending on the value of `queue.payloadType`.
 Note that enqueued Strings are returned as UTF-8 encoded Buffers.